Introduction to AI training water use

-- Enter average training power draw (kW): use the average power over the run (not peak).
+- Enter average training power draw (kW): use the average power over the run, not the peak.
 If you only have energy logs, you can compute average kW as total kWh divided by hours.

-- Enter training duration (hours): the total active runtime at roughly the stated average power.
-If training pauses or scales up/down, use the best average across the full window.
+- Enter training duration (hours): use the full active runtime at roughly the stated average power.
+If the job pauses or ramps up and down, use the best average across the whole window.

-- Enter data center PUE: this scales IT energy to total facility energy (cooling, power conversion, lighting, and other overhead).
-A lower PUE generally means less overhead energy for the same IT work.
+- Enter data center PUE: this converts IT energy into total facility energy, including cooling, power conversion, lighting, and other overhead.
+A lower PUE usually means less overhead energy for the same AI work.

-- Enter water use per kWh (litres): choose a factor that matches your scope (on-site only, or on-site + upstream).
-If you are unsure, start with a mid-range value and refine later using provider disclosures or regional grid data.
+- Enter water use per kWh (litres): choose a factor that matches your scope, whether that is on-site cooling, upstream electricity, or a combined estimate.
+If you are unsure, start with a mid-range value and refine it later with provider disclosures or regional data.

 - Select Calculate water use to see total energy (kWh), estimated water use (L), and an equivalent number of 500 mL bottles.